 Watashi wa 〇〇 tiimu no fan desu

-You don't have to use the word team, or even personal pronouns, just say you're a fan.
-Another way is also to just say the name of the team you support followed by [です] if you received a specific question about which team you support.
+You don’t need to use the word team, nor even the personal pronouns, just state that you are a fan.
+Another way is to simply say the name of the team you support followed by [です] if you have received a specific question about which team you support.

-Other ways to root for a team in Japanese
+Other ways to support a team in Japanese

-Although less common, you can use other terms to say that you support someone or something.
+Although it is less common, you can use other terms to say that you support someone or something.
 The synonyms of the verb [ouen 応援] are:

 1. 支援します (shien shimasu) – provide support